ginerorama/Introduction-to-Bioinformatic-for-Biologists/Lesson_4_Working_with_Linux.md

 ```

 Only the files starting with "geneA" are listed!
 The command `ls geneA*` literally
-means: list the files that start with "geneA" followed by zero or more of any
+means: ***list the files that start with "geneA" followed by zero or more of any
-character.
+character***.
 As you can imagine using wildcards is a powerful tool for working
 with groups of files that are similarly named.

-Let's walk through a few other examples of using the star wildcard.
-We could
-only list the sequences files starting with "geneB":
+We could only list the sequences files starting with "geneB":

 ```bash